Meet Dave

 Meet Dave is a 2008 American science fiction comedy film directed by Brian Robbins and written by Bill Corbett and Rob Greenberg.
-It stars Eddie Murphy in the title role, Elizabeth Banks, Gabrielle Union, Ed Helms, Scott Caan and Kevin Hart.
-The film was released on July 11, 2008 and grossed $50 million against a $60 million budget.
+It stars Eddie Murphy in the title role, alongside Elizabeth Banks, Gabrielle Union, Ed Helms, Scott Caan and Kevin Hart.
+The film was released on July 11, 2008, and grossed $50 million against a $60 million budget.

 Plot

-In his New York City apartment, a young boy named Josh Morrison stares through his telescope at an object falling from the sky.
-It is a golf-ball-sized metal ball that flies through the window and lands in his fishbowl, quickly draining the water along with the goldfish.
-He decides to show it at his school's science class presentation.
+A glowing orb flies through space, aiming for Earth's ocean, and is knocked off course by a satellite.
+In a New York City apartment, a boy named Josh Morrison notices the object heading towards him through his telescope and it lands in his fishbowl.
+He tells his mother, Gina, but she does not believe him.
+When Gina leaves his room, Josh sees the orb quickly absorb all of the water inside his fishbowl, so he takes it to his school presentation.

-Three months later, a massive fireball crashes into the water near Liberty Island.
-It is revealed to be a spaceship that resembles a human, controlled by 100 tiny humanoid aliens.
-Its Captain pilots the spaceship from the command deck located in its head, with the help of his second-in-command Number 2, and researcher Number 3.
-The spaceship looks very human, and displays numerous superpowers, but the aliens don't know how to make the "ship" act like a human.
-A superstitious cop named Dooley desperately searches for the alien.
+Approximately three months later, a mysterious fireball crash lands on the Liberty Island.
+It is revealed to be a spaceship, built to resemble its captain, controlled by 100 tiny humanoid aliens.
+The Captain pilots the "ship" from the command deck located in its head, with the help of his second-in-command Number 2, and researcher Number 3.
+The spaceship looks human and displays numerous superpowers, but the aliens do not know human ways.
+A superstitious cop named Dooley desperately searches for the alien, despite his partner Knox's doubt.

 The aliens need to save their planet, Nil, from an energy crisis.
-They need salt, which they plan to take by draining the Earth's oceans using the metal ball, so they have to recover the ball.
-After the spaceship is hit by Josh's single mother, Gina Morrison while driving, the Captain decides to befriend Gina and Josh.
-He tells them his name is Dave Ming Chang, based on a quick scan of common Earth names.
-At Gina's home the crew see their missing ball in a photograph taken at the science presentation.
-After having breakfast with Gina, "Dave" goes to Josh's school where he pretends to be a substitute teacher and eventually is able to talk to Josh alone.
-Josh tells him that the ball was taken from him by a bully.
-With Josh's help, Dave takes the metal ball back from the bully.
+They need salt, which they plan to drain from the ocean using the orb, so they have to recover the ball.
+After the ship is hit by Gina's car, Gina insists the Captain come to her home for breakfast.
+He tells her his name is Dave Ming Chang, based on a quick scan of common Earth names.
+The crew see their missing orb in a photograph of the science presentation.
+"Dave" goes to Josh's school where Josh tells him that the "rock" was taken by a "jerk".
+With Josh's help, Dave eventually takes the orb back from the bully.